soobinrho/soobinrho/README.md

-This page keeps track of all my life goals; plus, I use this page also to show what kind of projects
+This page keeps track of all my life goals.
+Plus, I use this page also to show what kind of projects
 I'm working on with as many pictures and and as few words as possible.